cuga-rajal/opensim_apple_arm64/README.md

 And lastly, there is another experimental version of Bullet 3.25, the same as the one above but with the Bullet sleep feature disabled using the patch _Bullet-disable-sleeping.patch_ from this repository.
 This replaces the 0001 patch and effectively disables the switching between object sleep and wake states.
-In my testing I have found that this change resolves some long standing bugs with a few physics applications in Opensim.
+This is a hack and not the best way to accomplish shutting off the physics sleep feature, but it was an easy way to determine if some observed bugs were the result of the sleep feature.
+This hack did resolve some long-standing bugs with "stuck" prims although a cleaner long-term solution is needed.
 The change may have the effect of using more CPU on physics-enabled objects.
   - libBulletSim-3.25-20221215-universal-NOSLEEP.dylib

 We are trying to get more feedback from people who are testing this.
 Please let us know